Matías Zagazeta: 2023

 Zagazeta partook in the 2023 Formula Regional Middle East Championship with R-ace GP during the first three rounds.
 He took a second place podium during the opening race in Dubai.
 Zagazeta took three more points finishes in the remaining races and placed 17th in the standings with 28 points.

 Zagazeta racing in the 2023 Formula Regional European Championship at the Red Bull Ring.

 For his main campaign, Zagazeta remained in the Formula Regional European Championship, but moved to R-ace GP.
 He opened his account with fifth place in the Imola opener, but only returned to the points again during the penultimate round in Zandvoort.
 Zagazeta finished the season 22nd in the standings with eleven points, far behind teammates Martinius Stenshorne and Tim Tramnitz.

 In November 2023, Zagazeta competed in the Macau Grand Prix with Jenzer Motorsport, he finished the race in 17th place.

 2025

 During the 2025 pre-season, Zagazeta competed in the Formula Regional Oceania Championship with M2 Competition.
 He impressed in the opening round in Taupo, taking a win and a further podium.
 He next won again during the first race in Teretonga, whilst finishing third in the final race.
 By scoring in all but one race, Zagazeta finished fifth in the standings, with 244 points.

 FIA Formula 3 Championship

 Zagazeta racing Noel León in the 2024 FIA Formula 3 Championship at Circuit de Barcelona-Catalunya.

 Zagazeta took part in the FIA Formula 3 post-season test in 2022, driving for Charouz Racing System during the final two days.

-The following year, he partook in post-season testing at Jerez with Jenzer Motorsport.
+The following year, Zagazeta partook in post-season testing at Jerez with Jenzer Motorsport.